Skip to content

 • Ed25519 is widely supported and audited

 Tradeoff: DIDs are not human-readable.
 Display names are stored as profile metadata, not in the identifier itself.
 Key rotation requires creating a new DID (though UCAN delegation can bridge old and new identities).
+Account recovery is handled by social recovery — see ADR-24.

 ADR-3: Field-level LWW for structured data